-The General Test of the Graduate Record Examination is required but can be waived on request for the fall 2017 class.
+The General Test of the Graduate Record Examination is required.
 All applicants must submit a one- to two-page Academic Statement of Purpose addressing in detail their intellectual interests and proposed topic(s) of graduate study.

-In addition, all applicants should have a B.S. ot B.A. degree in a STEM field, with a min.
+In addition, all applicants should have a B.S. or B.A. degree in a STEM field, with a min.
 3.0/4 GPA; and have successfully completed 1-year General Chemistry/lab; 1 semester Organic Chemistry/lab; 1 semester Biochemistry/lab; and 1 semester Quantitative Analysis/lab.
-For those who miss only 1 semester Quantitative Analysis/lab but are otherwise strong applicants, please contact the Environmental Metrology & Policy Program directly for the possibility of arranging a bridge course for it.
+For those who miss only 1 semester Quantitative Analysis / Lab, but are otherwise strong applicants, please contact the Environmental Metrology & Policy Program directly for the possibility of arranging a bridge course for it.

 Other admission requirements include three letters of recommendation, an academic statement of purpose, standardized tests (see below) and an application fee.
 Applicants for admission to the the Environmental Metrology and Policy Program must upload a resume/CV as part of their online application.